javierlarota/test/.github/PULL_REQUEST_TEMPLATE.md

 ### Description

-[Please describe what this change achieves]
+[ Please describe what this change achieves ]

 ### Checklist

-- [ ] Pull request title includes the JIRA ticket
+- [ ] Pull request title starts with the Jira ticket number
 - [ ] The Jira ticket is targeted for the next release
 - [ ] Changes have been tested locally
-- [ ] All unit tests pass
+- [ ] All code changes are covered by unit tests

 ## Notes for Reviewers

-[Mention anything reviewers should pay special attention to.]
+[ Mention anything reviewers should pay special attention to. ]